Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Custom cabinets constructed and installed for residential customers Working closely with designers to bring their ideas to life.
+- Constructed and installed custom cabinets for residential clients, working closely with designers in bringing their ideas to reality.

-- Collaborated with other tradespeople on projects to make sure of smooth workflow and adherence to deadlines on projects.
+- Collaborated with other tradespeople on building sites in order to guarantee a smooth work flow and respect for deadlines on projects.

-Each job description should be listed with reverse chronological order beginning with the most recent position.
+Write down each job experience sequentially, beginning with the most recent position.

 5. Education

-Within this area, you should mention your education and experience related to carpentry.
-Include the name of the institution, the degree or diploma you earned (if relevant) as well as the year of completion.
+Within this area, list your education and experience related to carpentry.
+In this section, include the name of the institution, the degree/diploma you received (if applicable) and the year of completion.

 Example: